Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ## Specs

 A spec is an actual test that executes some code and asserts some result.
 A test is created using the keyword `it()` or `test()`.
-Similar to `describe()`, `it()` takes 2 arguments, first being the description of the test, and the second being a callback.
+Similar to `describe()`, `it()` takes 2 arguments, the first being the description of the test and the second being a callback.
 Generally, we want to describe what the code *should* do in the description of `it()` and assert the described behavior within the test.
 Each test can be broken down into 3 parts (Assemble, Act, Assert) which makes up the AAA pattern.
 Optionally, there may be a clean-up/teardown step after the assert.

 Syntax:
 - ```ts